 In refinance transactions, the home appraisal process assures the mortgage lender that they aren’t loaning the borrower more money than the fair market value.

-Mortgage lenders want to ensure homeowners are not overborrowing because the property serves as collateral for the loan
+Mortgage lenders want to ensure homeowners are not overborrowing because the property is collateral.

 If the borrower defaults on their mortgage, the lender may sell the home to recoup any borrowed money.
-The lender goes through the foreclosure process to recoup their funds.
+The lender may also go through the foreclosure process to recoup their funds.

 The bank can use the appraisal on homes to help protect itself from lending more than it would be able to recover in a worst-case scenario.